 - Articles of Association

-- Statement of authorised capital
+- Statement of authorized capital

-- A list of directors with their names, addresses, age and occupation
+- A list of directors with their names, addresses, age, and occupation

 - Address of the registered office of the company.

 2. Payment of fee and Registration:

 With the filling of the documents, the specified fee for the registration also has to submit or deposited.
 The registration fee depends on the amount of authorized capital.

 On the other hand, the registrar verifies all the documents and checks the deposited fee receipt for finalizing the name of the company.

 once the name of the company is finalized then the registrar issues a certificate of incorporation.
 The effect of the certificate of incorporation represents that the company is legally born on the date printed on the certificate.
 It is now considered as a separate legal entity with perpetual succession from the date of incorporation.

 C. Capital Subscription: